shnhj/building/ontology/DUL_ontology.md

 ## Example of term

+- Enhancing energy management at district and building levels via an EM-KPI ontology
 	- PhysicalObject
 	- hasLocation
 	- isLocationOf